 - Clustering technique estimation for mobile ad-hoc networks

-- Trust (establishment, negotiation, management, etc)
+- Trust (establishment, negotiation, management, etc.)

 - Innovative architectures for ubiquitous learning systems

-- Enhancement of sleep environments using sensors
+- Enhancement of sleep environment using sensors

 - Authenticated route optimisation schemes for networks